ElementoLab/imc/notes.md

 1. Decorator to enforce type str -> Path in functions
 3. Reveamp ROI.plot_cell_types
 3. Revisit `panel_metadata` attribute, probably retire.
-2. For GMM fit several `k` choose optimal e.g. https://scikit-learn.org/stable/auto_examples/mixture/plot_gmm_selection.html
+3. Enable by default GMM for thresholding cluster means during cell type labeling
-3. Use GMM for thresholding cluster means during cell type labeling
+2. Re-implement `_get_channel` to be `_get_channels` and avoid reading stack multiple times

-4. Clustermap colorbars: try to add new axes to the figure; add kwargs for the colorbar_kws; fix NAN
+4. Clustermap colorbars: try to add new axes to the figure; add kwargs for the colorbar_kws

 Real test data:
  - change channel names to unique or support repeated